In this article

 The American Express Gold card is one of the best and it unseated my Chase Sapphire Reserve for the #1 spot when I got it.
 I have it in my own wallet and use it for all of my supermarket spend.
 Most of us spend a ton at grocery stores and 4X on up to $25,000 a year means that I can even pick up some store brand gift cards from time to time and add that to my grocery order, gaining 4X points on those as well.

-For dining, at 4X Membership Rewards, this credit card is second only to the $495 annual fee Citi Prestige card, though of course that card won’t help you if your goal is earning Membership Rewards.
+For dining, at 4X Membership Rewards, this credit card is second only to the $495 annual fee Citi Prestige card, though of course that card won’t help you if your goal is earning Membership Rewards and it also won’t help you if you don’t already have a long-since-discontinued Citi Prestige since you can’t apply for it ;-).
+And although they added a $50,000 a year limit on dining, I think that’s really to prevent it being used for business with large dining spend – whereas this is a personal card and most families don’t dine out more than that.

 The annual fee is basically covered by the statement credits.
-With the Uber Cash credits and the GrubHub/Seamless credits you are getting $240 in dining credits total, making the net annual fee just $10.
+With the Uber Cash credits and the GrubHub/Seamless credits you are getting $240 in dining credits total + $100 Resy and $84 Dunkin’ Donuts = $424 in value for the $325 annual fee.

 For that, you earn 4X on all restaurants and US supermarkets + 3X on airfare.
 Not bad at all!